locale.h in C Language

 1 | char* setlocale(int category, const char* locale); |

-It accepts two parameters: the first indicates the scope (if it’s one of the five category macros, it only affects that category; if LC_ALL
+It accepts two parameters: the first indicates the scope (if it’s one of the five category macros, it only affects that category; if LC_ALL, it affects all).
+The second parameter is usually "C" (default) or "" (local mode).

 By default, every program starts with: